Belar/BetaUp/README.md

 ####Incoming features

-I'm open for suggestions, feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue.
-Next update will probably introduce some configuration options, maybe some styling, so BetaUp can be faster to customize.
+I did what I planned for BetaUp, but I'm open for suggestions; feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue via GitHub.

+####Credits

+Default theme is a modification of Magister template, published by Sergey Pozhilov on [gettemplate.com](http://www.gettemplate.com/).

 ####Changelog

+#####2.4

+- added new default theme
+- config update with theming options

 #####2.3